JBeggs/VALUATION-ROLL-GV-2022/README.md

 # Alerts

-For and errors I would use [Sentry](https://docs.sentry.io/platforms/python/integrations/django/)
+For alerts and errors I would use [Sentry](https://docs.sentry.io/platforms/python/integrations/django/)
 ---

 You can setup dashboards for anything and every server database reads and write etc